Michael-Joseph-Ellis/MLBD-Summer-2024-REU-UNET-Proj/README.md

 # MLBD-Summer-2024-REU-UNET-Project

 ## Description
 This repository contains my implementation of a UNet architecture for image segmentation, developed during the Summer 2024 Machine Learning and Big Data (MLBD) Research Experience for Undergraduates (REU).
-The project focuses on segmenting various types of off-road terrain in images, to then be implemented in AI powered cars for traversability, utilizing deep learning techniques to improve accuracy and performance.
+The project focuses on segmenting various types of off-road terrain in images, to then be implemented in AI powered cars for autonomous traversability, utilizing deep learning techniques to improve accuracy and performance.

 ## Features
 - Implementation of the UNet model using PyTorch for image segmentation.